-The Portfolio may invest principally in financial derivative instruments.
+The Portfolio may invest principally in the financial derivative instruments set out below.

 Exposure may be taken to a country or region through investment in companies or instruments that are listed or traded on a stock exchange or market that is located in another jurisdiction.
 Instruments used to effect such investments include depositary receipts.
-The emerging market securities in which the Portfolio invests may be listed or traded on Recognised Markets in developed markets and/or may be issued by issuers domiciled in developed markets which provide emerging markets exposure.
+The emerging market securities in which the Portfolio invest may be listed or traded on Recognised Markets in developed markets and/or may be issued by issuers domiciled in developed markets which provide emerging markets exposure.